minttu/tmc.py/README.md

 commands
 ========

+IDs can be the number IDs or the folder that contains a course/exercise.
+You don't need to provide IDs again if you use `set-exercise` and `set-course`.

     ./tmc.py init                                   # asks for server, username and password and saves them for future usage ./tmc.py list-courses                           # lists all courses
-    ./tmc.py list-exercises ID                      # lists all exercises from course ID ./tmc.py download-exercises ID                  # downloads all exercises from course ID ./tmc.py submit-exercise ExerciseID CourseID    # submits a exercise for testing
+    ./tmc.py list-exercises [ID]                    # lists all exercises from course ID ./tmc.py download-exercises [ID]                # downloads all exercises from course ID ./tmc.py submit-exercise [ExerciseID][CourseID] # submits a exercise for testing

-    ./tmc.py set-course ID                          # sets the default CourseID, so that you don't need to write it again ./tmc.py unset-course                           # resets the default CourseID
+    ./tmc.py set-course [ID]                        # sets the default CourseID, so that you don't need to write it again ./tmc.py unset-course                           # resets the default CourseID

     ./tmc.py set-exercise ID                        # sets the default ExerciseID